ehtishamalik/travel-app/README.md

 ## Description

 The Travel Tales is a web application that allows users to explore various travel destinations, upload their travel experiences, and interact with content shared by other users.
-Users can browse destinations added by different contributors.
+Users can browse destinations added by different users.
 This app provides an interactive platform for users to select their desired destination, view details about the place, and contact administrators for reservation inquiries.

 ## Technologies Used

 The Travel App is built using the following technologies:

-- Front-end: HTML, CSS, JS, Jinja template
+- Front-end: HTML, CSS, JS, Jinja2 templating
 - Back-end: Python Flask
 - Database: SQLite Database with SQLALCHEMY